CodeVnebula/w3resources-py-tasks/README.md

-# w3resources-py-tasks
+# W3Resources Python Tasks
-This repository contains all the tasks from basic to advanced level from'w3resources.com'
+This repository serves as a comprehensive collection of tasks ranging from basic to advanced levels sourced from https://W3Resources.com for Python programming language.

+## Overview
+W3Resources offers a plethora of Python exercises covering a wide range of topics, making it an invaluable resource for beginners and experienced developers alike.
+This repository aims to organize these tasks systematically.

+## Contributions
+Contributions are welcome!
+If you encounter any errors, have suggestions for improvements, or wish to add new tasks, please don't hesitate to open an issue or submit a pull request.